Nov 30, 2023

-Tomcat is a popular web server also developed by the Apache Software Foundation, thus its official name is Apache Tomcat.
+Tomcat is a popular web server also developed by the Apache Software Foundation.
 Similar to Apache, Tomcat is an HTTP server.
 However, its core functionality is to power Java applications instead of static websites.
 Tomcat can run several different Java specifications such as Java Servlet, JavaServer Pages (JSP), Java EL, and WebSocket.

 - Tomcat has been created specifically for serving dynamic web content that runs on Java apps, while Apache is a general-purpose HTTP server.
 You can use Apache together with different programming languages (PHP, Python, Perl, etc.) with the help of the appropriate Apache modules (mod_php, mod_python, mod_perl, etc.).